NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

                         A list of allowed http headers for cors.
 Default: ['*'].
 Type: str --proxy-url PROXY_URL
                         The proxy url for api server..
 Default: None.
-Type: str --backend {pytorch,turbomind}
+Type: str --max-concurrent-requests MAX_CONCURRENT_REQUESTS
+                        This refers to the number of concurrent requests that the server can handle.
+The server is designed to process the engine’s tasks once the maximum number of concurrent requests is reached, regardless of any additional requests sent by clients concurrently during that time.
+Default to None..
+Type: int --backend {pytorch,turbomind}
                         Set the inference backend.
 Default: turbomind.
 Type: str --log-level {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}